IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 One or two sentences based on FRED.
 (Observation date: YYYY-MM-DD)

 Recent developments:
 State maximum three relevant news items.
-No need to state that they does not directly affect the model in each news.
+Do not state yet that they do not directly affect the model in each news.
 (Published at: YYYY-MM-DD HH:MM:SS)

 Disclaimer:
 Do not change the wording from the market context json data.